dotfurther/Open-Discover-WhitePaper-1/README.md

 - '[Classification Type](https://dotfurther.github.io/OpenDiscoverSDK/html/2caef568-f7bd-69fc-89c4-aa0d3e2c497b.htm)' is the type of a document's file format.
 - 'Document Count' is the total number of documents per the classification type (includes all document records).
 - 'Original Document Count' is de-deduplicated count of 'Document Count'
+- 'Original Document Size GB' is de-duplicated size of 'Document Size GB'
-- All document size columns are in giga-bytes (GB)
+- All document 'Size' columns are in giga-bytes (GB)
+- 'NIST Count' are total number of de-NIST-ed documents
+- 'Excluded Count' are count of documents excluded from further processing (e.g., dynamic-link libraries (DLL), executables (EXE), etc).
+Excluded documents do have records in the database.

 | Classification Type | Document Count | Original Document Count | Document Size GB | Original Document Size GB | NIST Count | Excluded Count |
 |---	|---	|---	|---	|---	|---	|--- |